 Methods & Findings

-Since 2014, small teams of undergraduate student researchers have been visiting targeted locations throughout the Greater Philadelphia area and have conducted interviews with monastics, teachers, or community representatives.
-Participant observation fieldwork in many cases has been facilitated by student "cultural liaisons," who themselves are members of the cultural-linguistic group best represented at the temple, and who have been able to facilitate cultural awareness and offer some basic translation assistance when necessary.
-Ethnographic information and audiovisual materials have been integrated into a Google map that showcases Philadelphia's Buddhist diversity (below).
+This project has provided the opportunity for students to engage in experiential learning about the range of religions and health orientations in a cosmopolitan American city.
+Since 2015, small teams of undergraduate student researchers have been visiting Buddhist temples and centers throughout the Greater Philadelphia area.
+Unstructured interviews with monastics, teachers, community representatives, and members of local temples have focused on discovering connections between Buddhism and health.
+Fieldwork in many cases has been facilitated by student research assistants, who themselves are members of the cultural-linguistic group best represented at the temple, and who have been able to facilitate cultural awareness and offer some basic translation assistance when necessary.

-All content in this project was produced by C. Pierce Salguero and the above collaborators, and are offered here under a Creative Commons license.
+All content in this project was produced by the above collaborators, and are offered here under a Creative Commons license.
 They may be copied, distributed, or displayed for non-commercial purposes as long as this website is attributed.
 Any derivative works must be released under the same terms.